 Location: Petten, Netherlands

 The SGIL works on the verification of the interworks among grid components, benchmarking of different solutions, and identification of gaps and challenges.
 The work is performed in collaboration with industry and research institutions.
 The lab allows interoperability testing of smart grid components following experimental procedures, simulations and emulations and utilising accepted standards.
 The assessment of interoperability is done with reference to use cases and quantitative assumptions stipulated by industry and standardization bodies.
 The focus is extended in identifying also the factors that could potentially compromise interoperability.
-The following test bed infrastructure is available in the SGILAB-PTT and supported for TA in ERIGrid 2.0:
+The following test bed infrastructure is available in the SGILAB-PTT and supported for lab access in ERIGrid 2.0:

 - Smart appliances (washing machine, dryer, dishwasher, oven, etc.)